greganswer/notes/DataStructures/README.md

 - A.k.a: dictionary, hash, hash maps, maps, associative arrays
 - It maps keys to their associated values
 - The `key` is used as the index of where to find the value in memory

-Hash functions
+- Hash functions
     - a function that generates a value of fixed length for each input that it gets
     - are one way and it's idempotent (same output for the same output)
     - gives really fast data access
     - in a hash table the key is passed through the hash function which generates a hash that points to the address in memory where the data will be stored

-Advantage
+Advantages

 - Key-value mappings are unique
 - They're typically faster than any other structure, especially with a large data set

-Drawbacks
+Disadvantages

 - For small data sets, arrays are usually faster
 - Hash tables order is not predictable